Links on Android Authority may earn us a commission. Learn more.

 Editor’s note: We’ll be updating this list of the best Netflix reality shows regularly as new ones launch.

 Tiger King has all the best parts of a Netflix reality show; a huge cast of crazy characters, along with a series hook that’s hard to resist.
 However, as it turns out, Tiger King really has more in common with Netflix’s crime documentary shows like The Devil Next Door or Making a Murderer.
 The look into the lives of “Joe Exotic” and the others who want to take care of wild tigers in captivity is funny at first, but it gets far more serious as we learn more about the major crimes Joe and others are accused of doing.
-Still, this is a show that has captivated people for a reason, and that’s why it’s on our list of the best Netflix reality TV shows.
+Still, this is a show that has captivated people for a reason, and in 2022 it got a second season with even more info on this saga. that’s why it’s on our list of the best Netflix reality TV shows.